What to Do Before, During and After Your Interview

 Perhaps you're looking for a new job or a promotion.
 Maybe you need to reinterview for your own job.
 Or maybe you want to brush up on your interview skills before meeting with a potential new client.

 In this article and video, you can learn the skills you need to ace your next interview – whatever form it takes.

 We'll outline the preparation you need to do in advance, how to follow up afterward, and how to deliver a polished and persuasive performance in the interview itself – giving you the very best chance of success!

 Click here to view a transcript of this video.

 How to Prepare for an Interview

-However, the more time you spend preparing for the interview, the more confident you're going to feel.
-That confidence will be noticed, favorably, by your interviewer.
-So, follow these steps:
+There's no doubt that interviews can be stressful.
+But the more time you spend preparing for an interview, the more confident you will feel.
+That confidence will be noted, favorably, by your interviewer.